 Bitcoin was created as a way for people to reclaim their power over their own economies.
 Twelve years later, Bitcoin is not only giving people across the globe the ability to do just that, but it’s also proven to be a successful investment, one that’s worthy of its title as the future of money.

 We hope this article has provided some solid answers to any questions about why to buy Bitcoin.
-If you’d like to do just that, Coinmama is one of the easiest ways to buy Bitcoin with your bank account or credit/debit card.
+If you’d like to do just that, Coinmama is one of the easiest ways to buy Bitcoin with your bank account or credit card/debit card.